dddappp/sui-blog-example/README.md

             length: 500
 ```

-Note that the `Owner` parameter is no longer present in the method parameters above.
+Note that the `Owner` parameter is NOT present in the method parameters above.

 Then, delete `article_add_comment_logic.move`, run the dddappp tool again.
 (Since the dddappp tool does not overwrite the `*_logic.move` files by default, you will need to delete it manually.)

 Open the regenerated `article_add_comment_logic.move` file, find the `verify` function and fill in the body with the logic you want.

 ## Test Example